 The U.S. Food and Drug Administration (FDA) is warning that a new class of Type 2 diabetes medications, including Johnson & Johnson’s popular Invokana, can cause ketoacidosis.
 Ketoacidosis is a serious condition where the body produces high levels of blood acids called ketones that may require hospitalization.
+The medications may also increase the risk of leg and foot amputations.

 The new class of medications are called sodium-glucose co-transporter-2 (SGLT2) inhibitors.
 They work by causing blood sugar to leave the body through urine.